firasmidani/amiga/docs/index.md

 - Summarize growth curves with basic metrics such as maximum optical density or fold-change relative to control well\(s<a></a>).
 - Infer growth curve kinetic parameters such as growth lag, maximum specific growth rate, doubling time, or area under the curve.
 - Detect diauxic shifts and identify the time at which these shifts occur.
-- Perform hypothesis-driven statistical testing of the differences in microbial growth under different experimental conditions.
+- Perform hypothesis-driven statistical testing of differences in microbial growth under different experimental conditions.
 <br /><br />

 #### References